KANT-LAXMI/REACT-NOTES/JS Interview/README.md

 # 9) `this`

-- In JavaScript, this refers to the object that is currently executing the function.
+- `In JavaScript, this refers to the object that is currently executing the function.`
-- Its value is determined at runtime, based on how a function is called, not where it’s writ
+- Its value is determined at runtime, based on how a function is called, not where it’s written.
-- If not declared under any object, the default context is the **global window object**.
+- By default , as soon as `js code` loaded a `global window object` get created and this refer to that object.
-- To change the value of `this`, you can use **bind**, **call**, or **apply** to bind another object.
+- To change the value of `this`, you can use **bind**, **call**, or **apply** to bind another object and this techniques is called as `explicit binding / context binding.`

 ### Certain scenarios where this will refer to a particular context:

-- “this” points to global context:When a function is called standalone the function is in the global context. as all functions by default are registered under the global window object.
+- `“this” points to global context` : When a function is called standalone the function is in the global context. as all functions by default are registered under the global window object.

   ![alt text](image-46.png)

   ![alt text](image-20.png)
   Here testFunc’s is declared in global context which means this will point to the global window object.Hence, since givenName is not declared on global window object it returns undefined.

-- “this” points to object context: When a function is declared with in an object. this would point to that object itself.
+- `“this” points to object context` : When a function is declared with in an object. this would point to that object itself.

   ![alt text](image-47.png)